asemio/SZXX/README.md

 It returns one "XML event" (XML node) at a time.
 Invoke it using `Angstrom.many` to form a sequence/list/etc that can be passed to `Xml.SAX.To_DOM.folder` or `Xml.SAX.Stream.folder` to form a valid XML tree.

+Both `folder` functions take an optional `~strict` argument (`true` by default).
+When `false`, non-closed elements are treated as self-closing elements, HTML-style.
+In combination with `Xml.make_parser` it becomes possible to parse HTML using SZXX.Xml.

 #### `To_DOM` module

 Fold your sequence/list/stream of `SAX.node` values into a fully formed XML tree.